DexterHuang/CyberCodeOnline/UpdateNote.md

   - Either partner can end the marriage at any time For detailed information, please refer to the marriage tutorial page.

-  ❓ Why not add gameplay features like shared apartment/vault or others?
+  ❓ Why not include gameplay features like shared apartment/vault or others?

   - The main reason to keep this feature cosmetic and roplay focused is that I want to stay commited cosmetic/paid content to have a little gameplay effect as possible, to keep the game non-pay to win.